 If you would like us to assist with the upgrade to SIXT Platinum status please reply to this email or call us anytime with your SIXT Express number.
 It will be our pleasure to assist you with your request.

 You could jump through all the hoops to get the email to reply to or just call them.
 The phone number to call to upgrade to Sixt Platinum status is 855-802-1387

-When I called to upgrade I was connected to a representative after a short hold.
+I was connected to a representative after a short hold when I called to upgrade.
 I told him that I read about getting Platinum status with Sixt and asked how could I sign up.
-The representative was very helpful and said he could get me signed up for Sixt’s renter program and then he could put in for my upgrade.
-I explained that I already signed up for a Sixt account online and he replied, “Well, that’s most of the hard work.
+The representative was very helpful and said he could get me signed up for Sixt’s renter program and put me in for my upgrade.
+I explained that I had already signed up for a Sixt account online and he replied, “Well, that’s most of the hard work.
 All I need is your membership number and I’ll forward the information to get you upgraded.”

 I was told that the Mastercard concierge team would forward my information to Sixt who would manually upgrade my account to Platinum status.
 The process would take four to six weeks.
 Wait, what???

 What system can take up to 45 days to process an upgrade?
-Our rental was several months away so waiting wasn’t a problem for us.
+Our rental was several months away so waiting wasn’t a problem.
 Still, I was shocked at how long this would take.
 I can’t imagine how anything could ever take that long as even if you had to email someone a name, it should be done within a week.

 I’m happy to say that my online Sixt account was upgraded to Platinum within just a few days and it took about 4 weeks for me to receive my Sixt Platinum card in the mail (yes, they really do still send out membership cards).